Azure/portaldocs/portal-sdk/generated/top-extensions-browse.md

 If you already have an asset type and wish to update to use ARG, you can skip ahead to this section: [Azure Resource Graph](#browse-with-azure-resource-graph)

-If you need to use a custom blade for complete control, once the asset type is ready, skip to this section: [Custom blade](#custom-blade)
+If you need to use a custom blade for complete control, once the asset type is ready, skip to this section: [Custom browse blade](#custom-browse-blade)

 Lastly, if you need to use ARM browse for your resources, once the asset type is ready, skip to this section:  [Azure Resource Manager](#customization-of-browse-for-resources-not-available-in-azure-resource-graph)